What better way to cap off a perfect day than with a top class dining experience?

 Named after the stunning shade of blue waters surrounding the restaurant, Azure will offer locals and guests a family-friendly dining experience in sophisticated “lux décor” surroundings.
 With an accent on natural and locally sourced produce, our resort’s latest gastronomic venture will make you feel seriously special.
-Azure will be open for breakfast and all day dining.
+Azure is open for breakfast and all day dining.
 Separated into two distinct dining areas, Azure Bar and Grill Terrace is casual cool alfresco dining on a modern, fresh and simply delicious menu.
 Azure Bar and Grill Dining Room is our signature space built for a celebration of highly curated food and unforgettable dining experiences.

 Where: 4 Jonson Street

 In a previous life, this site pumped out prime rib steaks and seriously curly fries (it was home to Byron Bay’s original Hog’s Breath Cafe).
 Today, owner Matt Hunt’s dream of creating a cocktail bar with contemporary Australian food and a casual coastal ambience has been realised with Loft.!
 Staring down at the action of Jonson Street and just off the sand of Main Beach, Loft is positioned for epic long lunches and cocktail driven dinners.
 Its drinks list leans toward organic and biodynamic products, while the to-share menu is sourced from local produce.
 A perfect place to enjoy dishes like roasted free-range pork jowl with spiced pear, guilt free.

 8) The Bolt Hole